Atara Biotherapeutics, Inc. (ATRA) CEO Pascal Touchon on Q1 2020 Results - Earnings Call Transcript

 Operator

-And your next question comes from the line from of Ben Burnett from Stifel.
+And your next question comes from the line of Tony Butler from Roth Capital.

-Hi.
-This is [Kerry Breeza] (Ph) on for Ben Burnett.
-My first question is just pertaining to tab-cel.
-I know that you guys are looking to do a Phase II multi cohort study that includes up to six additional ultra rare EBV+ patients.
-I was wondering if you could provide any additional color as it pertains to disease severity, patient population size relative to PTLD?
+Really thre very brief questions.
+Number one is when you think about the 188 Ia study, they are - in the open-label portion, there is retreatment.
+And I'm curious if, potentially, there will be some retreatment data that will also be presented at EAN.
+That is question one, and I will finish the other two very quickly, if I may.

+The second is with respect to the Ib study of 188.
+I think currently, you have nine sites open.
+Because you have paused the Ib study, will you then decide to create a greater number of sites in order to speed up that enrollment opportunity?
+And then finally, on the CAR programs on 7119, your programs, do you think - or is it a goal to file INDs for those in this calendar year?
+Or is that more a 2021 event?

 Pascal Touchon